StockManagementLabs/atum-stock-manager-for-woocommerce/README.md

 * Bulk Actions within Stock Central to Control/Uncontrol products in bulk.
 * Full inventory PDF export directly from Stock Central.
 * Complete WPML compatibility for all WooCommerce inventory.
-* Clear, effective and branded ATUM fields.
+* Clear, effective, and branded ATUM fields.
 * See inventory count totals for selected products.
 * Complete location hierarchy tracking.
 * URL hash navigation for filters in Stock Central.
-* Navigating through filters history with browser’s back/forward buttons.
+* Navigating through filters history with the browser’s back/forward buttons.
 * Easy page reload without losing filters.
 * Sticky header in Stock Central to stay always in control even when scrolling through hundreds of WooCommerce products.
 * WooCommerce business statistics of revenue and product sales.
 The user can filter the performance per period and choose from three graphical views.
-* Widgets for Sales, Lost Sales, Orders and Promo Sales.
+* Widgets for Sales, Lost Sales, Orders, and Promo Sales.
-* Stock Control Widget for a better WooCommerce summary of In Stock, Low Stock and Out of Stock Products.
+* Stock Control Widget for a better WooCommerce summary of In Stock, Low Stock, and Out of Stock Products.
 * Latest News - direct link to our new blog where we discuss functions and new features coming to ATUM.
 * Full feed of our YouTube channel and video Tutorials that can be viewed directly in your WP admin.
 * Build for unlimited widget additions.
 Our team will develop widgets for every feature, so the user has the full freedom.